danjulio/gCore/Arduino/readme.md

 3. TFT_eSPI for gCore

 #### joystick_3d
 A port of Arvind Singh's Naruto demo using his tgx 3D graphic library.
 Spin around a model of the character Naruto Uzumaki displayed as a 3D surface with or without a texture map or shading.
 Makes use of tasks running on both CPUs to improve performance.
 Supports an optional Sparkfun [I2C joystick](https://www.sparkfun.com/products/15168) plugged into the Qwiic interface to manually control the view (pan/zoom/switch shaders).
 Be sure to uncomment the line ```#define USE_JOYSTICK``` just below the comments at the top of the sketch to include support for the joystick.
+The last ESP32 Arduino package I could compile the tgx library with is 1.0.6.

 ![joystick_3d Demo](Pictures/joystick_3d.png)